yam3moe/yam3moe.github.io/teaching.md

     - “Thank you for teaching an interesting course! best of luck to you in future. #increasebrandon’sstipend”

 #### **FINA363 - Investment Principles** Fall 2024
+- Class size: 48
+- to be updated later

 #### **ECON/FINA365 - Financial Markets and Institutions** Spring 2025
+- coming soon